raintonr/ArduinoDifferentialThermostat/README.md

 In this case, the next sensor detected on the 1-Wire bus will be assigned to the missing role.
 Eg. from no sensors found, connecting a sensor will assign this to tLow.
 Connecting a second sensor will assign that to tHi.

+It is perfectly acceptable to connect VCC & GND of sensors before powering on the board, and then connect the data wires when it is powered on.
+In fact, this is the only way to assign roles to each sensor in a known order.

-In practice this means that if 2 (or more) sensors are connected to the 1-Wire bus on first run (or factory reset) they will be instantly detected and assigned to tLow & tHi in the order of that detection which may appear random.
+In practice this means that if 2 (or more) sensors are connected to the 1-Wire bus on first run (or factory reset) they will be instantly detected and assigned to tLow & tHi in the order of that detection, which may appear random.
 The only way to avoid 'random' assignment of roles to each sensor is to connect tLow then tHi in sequence as mentioned above.

 #### Replacing a sensor